 The college will clearly state this on their admissions website.
 If the information seems at all ambiguous, we recommend reaching out to the college directly.

-The ACT has released a feature called a superscore report, wherein the ACT calculates the superscore for a student based on their highest subsection scores.
+The ACT offers a superscore report, wherein the ACT calculates the superscore for a student based on their highest subsection scores.
 This report includes the superscore, plus all of the results from test dates involved in the superscore.

 When students are happy with the full set of scores that will be included in the new report. they may choose to send it to colleges that they know practice superscoring.
 Many students, however, may prefer to self-report everywhere possible, which will enable them to show only their highest subsections.